 Which One Should You Choose?

-It depends on what matters most to you.
+It depends on what matters most to you — and that's not a cop-out, it's the honest answer.

-Choose real leather if you value tradition, patina, and long-term aging.
+Choose real leather if you value classic patina and are willing to maintain it consistently.

 FAQ